for-GET/http-decision-diagram/v4/README_system.md

 ### `start : in`

-Prepare *Operation* for the request.
+Prepare *Transaction* for the request.

 ### `is_service_available :bin`